Mississippi News

 In April 2021, the state issued a $505,000 fine against GCC over its wastewater handling.

 Meanwhile, Jackson is working with the Environmental Protection Agency to bring the sewer system into federal compliance with the Clean Water Act.
-The city's broken results in untreated sewage regularly flowing into the Pearl River, and officials last year estimated it'll take nearly a dollars to bring Jackson into compliance.
+The city’s broken infrastructure results in untreated sewage regularly flowing into the Pearl River, and officials last year estimated it’ll take nearly a billion dollars to bring Jackson into compliance.

 Jackson is suing GCC for damaging their infrastructure, estimating $15 million in damages.
-Brandon also filed a against the company, although its case was dismissed earlier this year.
+Brandon also filed a lawsuit against the company, although its case was dismissed earlier this year.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.